 Proprietary funds distinguish operating revenues and expenses from nonoperating items.
-The principal operating revenues of the Authority are donations and site mitigation fees.
+The principal operating revenues of the Authority are contributions from the Regional Park and Open Space District, donations and site mitigation fees.
 Operating expenses include administrative expenses and contract and professional service fees.
 All revenues and expenses not meeting this definition are reported as nonoperating revenues and expenses.